 Collecting personal information from third parties

 We may also collect your personal information from third parties or through publicly available sources, for example from government bodies or other agencies that may refer you to us.
-We collect your personal information from these third parties so that we can provide services to you, or we can improve our overall services delivery.
+We collect your personal information from these third parties so that we can provide services to you, or we can improve the delivery of our overall services.

 How do we use your personal information?